etheld/concourse-vault-resource/README.md

 Reads secrets from [Vault](https://www.vaultproject.io/).
 It can also use the [app-id method](https://www.vaultproject.io/docs/auth/app-id.html) to authenticate.

+It reads the value from path and puts it in a file that matches the path.

 ## Source Configuration

 * `url`: *Optional.* The location of the Vault server.
 Defaults to `https://vault.service.consul:8200`.